-Humorous birthday toasts and funny sayings give us a chance to laugh at the trials and tribulations of maturity.
+Humorous birthday toasts and quotes give us a chance to laugh at the trials and tribulations of maturity.
 After all, advancing birthdays are much better than the alternative.

 If there's a significant birthday in your future -- a number that ends with a zero or a five -- celebrate with guests by offering a funny birthday toast to yourself.
 After all, people love speakers who don't take themselves so seriously.
 And if you're less than thrilled about getting another year older, remember what the late great comedian George Burns once quipped: